dolio/temple-tools/polymorph-mob/README.md

 Like `mob-to-mob`, the result may not be identical to the original MOB file, because garbage values will be replaced with zeroes.

+## Conditions

+Conditions are stored in MOB files according to their ELF hash, which is a 32-bit number.
+By default, `polymorph-mob` will just display the number when converting to JSON, although you are free to write a string in the condition arrays, and it will understand what to do with them.

+If the `data/condition-names` file is installed to an appropriate location, then the names in it will be hashed and used to decode numbers in MOB files back into names, for better readability.
+You can add _any_ names to the file, and they will be used for decoding, regardless of whether the conditions actually exist in the game.
+The format of the file is just names separated by linebreaks, and no trimming is performed at all (so be careful of leading/trailing spaces).

+The correct place to put the file is

+    $XDG_DATA_HOME/polymorph-mob/condition-names

+on Windows, this is under the `C:\Users\<user>\AppData\Local\` directory.
+Elsewhere this is under `~/.local/share/` by default.

 ## Building

 This program is written in Haskell.
 To build it, you must obtain a Haskell